flooxo/magicmirror-omv-hass/README.md

-# MagicMirror with OpenMediaVault and HomeAssitant (Docker + Portainer)
+# MagicMirror with OpenMediaVault and HomeAssistant (Docker + Portainer)

 This repo contains config files and (for me personal) useful information about configurations and setups.
 After a long time and hours of work, I finally have been able to put all the parts together[^1], so that I have managed to get the raspberry pi running according to my ideas